javascript-tutorial/en.javascript.info/1-js/4-object-basics/01-object/article.md

 alert( a === b ); // true
 ```

-In all other cases objects are non-equal, even if their content is the same.

-For instance:
+And here two independent objects are not equal, even though both are empty:

 ```js run
 let a = {};